How to be a safer diver and boost safety for your entire dive team!

 Make sure there’s a first aid kit on hand, and make sure it is suited for dive accidents.
 Typical dive injuries include cuts and scrapes from rocks, reefs or wrecks, stings from venomous marine life, and of course decompression illness.

 So a good dive first aid kit should contain bandages, compresses, band-aids, antiseptics, local anesthetic ointment, and any antidote relevant to local wildlife.
-For jellyfish, vinegar works well, along with some anaesthetic ointment.
+For jellyfish, vinegar works well, along with some anesthetic ointment.
 And of course, for deep dives, where there’s a risk of decompression illness, an oxygen kit is a necessity.

 Store all of this somewhere where all divers can get to it, and make sure everyone knows where to find it.
 Ideally, there should a non-diving team member trained in oxygen administration for all deep dives.

-Have plan for buddy separation
+Have a plan for buddy separation

 Whether you dive in strict buddy teams or more as a team, make consistent checks that everyone is still accounted for, and have a plan for what to do if someone goes missing.